isabella232/metaljs.com/src/pages/docs/tutorials/todo-app/adding-todos.md

 ```

 Now you can use the `value` property from STATE to keep track of the changes
 made to the input value.
+This makes the input a **controlled input**, where the
+value of the input is controlled by the state of the component.

+In other words, when the value of the state changes it will automatically change
+the value in the input as well, keeping the two in sync.

 ```text/jsx
 // TodoForm.js